You On AI Field Guide · Attentional Apnea The You On AI Field Guide Home

 The concept connects to Maslach's analysis of burnout and the workload paradox documented in the Berkeley study.
 What the Husserl volume adds is the phenomenological mechanism: the continuous attentional demand is damaging not merely because it exhausts resources but because it eliminates the rhythmic modulation within which the temporal architecture of consciousness maintains itself.

-The practical prescription — what The Orange Pill calls dams — corresponds phenomenologically to the deliberate introduction of attentional breathing into AI-augmented workflows: structured pauses, protected clearings, the AI Practice framework adapted to the neurological reality that consciousness, like the body, requires rhythmic modulation to function sustainably.
+The practical prescription — what You On AI calls dams — corresponds phenomenologically to the deliberate introduction of attentional breathing into AI-augmented workflows: structured pauses, protected clearings, the AI Practice framework adapted to the neurological reality that consciousness, like the body, requires rhythmic modulation to function sustainably.

 Origin

-The term is original to the Husserl simulation in the Orange Pill cycle, though it draws on a long tradition of medical analogy in phenomenological analysis (Canguilhem's The Normal and the Pathological being one precursor).
+The term is original to the Husserl simulation in the You On AI cycle, though it draws on a long tradition of medical analogy in phenomenological analysis (Canguilhem's The Normal and the Pathological being one precursor).

 The concept builds on existing research in attention science — particularly the work of Gloria Mark on digital attention fragmentation and Mihaly Csikszentmihalyi on the modulated intensity of flow states — but applies it specifically to the phenomenological architecture of time-consciousness rather than to general cognitive performance.